Building blocks

 Childing game objects

 In a collection file, you can build hierarchies of game objects so that one or more game objects are children to a single parent game object.
-By simply dragging one game object and dropping it onto another, the dragged game object is childed under the target:
+By simply dragging one game object and dropping it onto another, the dragged game object becomes a child of the target:

 Childing game objects